awsdocs/amazon-redshift-management-guide/doc_source/db-auditing.md

 + *s3:GetBucketAcl* The service requires read permissions to the Amazon S3 bucket so it can identify the bucket owner\.
 + *s3:PutObject* The service requires put object permissions to upload the logs\.
 Each time logs are uploaded, the service determines whether the current bucket owner matches the bucket owner at the time logging was enabled\.
 If these owners do not match, logging is still enabled but no log files can be uploaded until you select a different bucket\.

-If you want to use a new bucket, and have Amazon Redshift create it for you as part of the configuration process, the correct permissions will be applied to the bucket\.
-However, if you create your own bucket in Amazon S3 or use an existing bucket, you need to add a bucket policy that includes the bucket name, and the Amazon Redshift Account ID that corresponds to your region from the following table:
+If you have Amazon Redshift create a new bucket for you as part of configuration, correct permissions are applied to the bucket\.
+However, if you create your own bucket in Amazon S3 or use an existing bucket, you need to add a bucket policy that includes the bucket name\.
+You also need the Amazon Redshift account ID that corresponds to your AWS Region from the following table\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/mgmt/db-auditing.html)